-The Foundation is deemed to be controlled by the Society by virtue of common management and board members.
+TThe Foundation is controlled by the Society as determined in the bylaws of the Foundation and by virtue of common management.
 The purpose of the Foundation is to provide for the enrichment of life in the community, through the Society, by developing a permanent endowment, responding to the priorities of the Society, assessing and responding to emerging and changing community needs, providing an avenue for donors with varied interests and various levels of giving, and serving as a resource catalyst for charitable activities in the community.
 The Foundation is a registered charity under Canadian income tax legislation and is incorporated under the Society Act of British Columbia.